 (iv) Electricity Production.
-Electricity generated in the State system totalled 4,429 million kWh in 1955-56 or 99 per cent. of all the electricity generated in Victoria.
-The system comprises 22 steam, hydro and diesel power stations with a total installed generator capacity at 30th June, 1956, of 961,049 kW.
-Eighteen of these power stations, totalling 939,195 kW, are interconnected, and feed electricity into a common pool for general supply.
-The major power station in this interconnected system is the brown coal burning power station at Yallourn, which alone generates over 40 per cent. of Victoria's electricity.
-Other power stations in the interconnected system comprise steam stations in Melbourne (Newport, Richmond and Spencer Street), Geelong (two stations) and Ballaarat (two stations); hydro-electric stations, near Eildon; and three diesel stations at Shepparton, Warrnambool and Hamilton.
-All are Commission owned, except Spencer Street power station, which inter-connected system.
+Electricity generated in the State system totalled 5,113 million kWh in 1957-58 or 99 per cent. of all the electricity generated in Victoria.
+The system comprises 20 steam, hydro and internal combustion power stations with a total installed generator capacity at 30th June, 1958 of 1,211,000 kW.
+Eighteen of these power stations, totalling 1,186,459 kW are interconnected, and feed electricity into a common pool for general supply.
+The major power station in this interconnected system is the brown coal burning power station at Yallourn, which alone generates 42 per cent. of Victoria's electricity.
+Other power stations in the interconnected system comprise steam stations in Melbourne (Newport, Richmond and Spencer-street), Geelong (two stations) and Ballarat (two stations); hydro-electric stations at Kiewa (two stations) and Eildon, and on the Rubicon and Royston Rivers (four stations), near Eildon; and three internal combustion stations at Shepparton, Warrnambool and Hamilton.
+All are Commission owned, except Spencer-street power station, which remains the property of the Melbourne City Council, although operated as a unit in the interconnected system.
+Also linked with the Victorian interconnected system is the hydro station at Hume dam on the River Murray.
+This power station is operated by the Electricity Commission of New South Wales.
+Output and operating costs are shared equally by Victoria and New South Wales.

-In meeting the total demand on the system, which fluctuates throughout the day and from month to month, each group of stations in the interconnected system, whether steam, hydro or dissel, is assigned a predetermined function dependent upon the availability of power from each group and the over-all economics of generation.
-The various stations are utilized in a combination that will most economically meet the system load at a given time.
-This procedure results in an arrangement of the system on the following general lines :---
+In meeting the total demand on the system, which fluctuates throughout the day and from month to month, each group of stations in the interconnected system, whether steam, hydro or internal combustion, is assigned a predetermined function dependent upon the availability of power from each group and the over-all economics of generation.
+The various stations are utilized in the combination that will meet the system load most economically at a given time.
+This procedure results in an arrangement of the system on the following general lines:-

-(a) Yallourn power station, owing to the low cost of extraction and ample supply of raw brown coal, is a base load station, and is operated continuously at its maximum economic capacity.

-- (b) Metropolitan and provincial steam stations and provincial diesel stations situated close to load centres are designed to operate as peak load stations to assist in meeting the heavy, short period load.
-Pending the completion of extensions to Yallourn power station, a substantial proportion of the base load on the system is carried by Newport power station. - (c) Hydro stations are operated at all times in accordance with the availability of water.
+- (a) Yallourn power station, owing to the low cost of extraction and ample supply of raw brown coal, is a base load station, and is operated continuously at its maximum economic capacity. - (b) Metropolitan and provincial steam stations and provincial internal combustion stations situated close to load centres are designed to operate as peak load stations to assist in meeting the heavy, short period load.
+Pending the completion of extensions to Yallourn power station, a substantial proportion of the base load on the system is carried by Newport power station. - (c) Hydro stations are operated in accordance with the availability of water.
 They are designed to effect, where possible, a saving of the more expensive fuels used in the metropolitan and provincial thermal stations.
+As the primary purpose of Eildon reservoir is to provide water for irrigation, generation of electricity will be mainly governed by irrigation requirements, but provision has been made for limited operation of the power station in winter when electricity requirements are at their heaviest and there is no irrigation demand for water.
+Similar considerations apply to Hume hydro station.
+Since it also operates on water released for irrigation, no regular output of electricity can be expected during the non-irrigation months in the winter.